bioperl/bioperl.github.io/howtos/Scrapbook_HOWTO.md

 }
 ```

-*I suspect you'll have to edit the feature objects some to a) remove the ones you don't want to output, b) add additional info like translation frame..., c) add in other annotation information that may or may not be encoded as tag/values that \[NCBI requires\].*
+*I suspect you'll have to edit the feature objects some to a) remove the ones you don't want to output, b) add additional info like translation frame..., c) add in other annotation information that may or may not be encoded as tag/values that NCBI requires.*

 ------------------------------------------------------------------------